 Following the completion of this offering, Trimaran and Freeman Spogli will indirectly beneficially own approximately 35.7% and 20.5%, respectively, of our outstanding common stock, or 34.6% and 19.8%, respectively, if the underwriters' option to purchase additional shares is fully exercised.
 As a result, Trimaran and Freeman Spogli will indirectly beneficially own shares sufficient for majority votes over all matters requiring stockholder votes, including: the election of directors; mergers, consolidations and acquisitions; the sale of all or substantially all of our assets and other decisions affecting our capital structure; amendments to our certificate of incorporation or our bylaws; and our winding up and dissolution.
-While LLC owns a majority of our common stock, Freeman Spogli will be able to instruct LLC, pursuant to LLC's operating agreement, to vote in favor of the appointment of one member of our board of directors.
+While LLC owns a majority of our common stock, Freeman Spogli will be able to instruct LLC, pursuant to LLC's operating agreement, to vote in favor of the appointment of one member of our board of directors for so long as they hold 5% of the outstanding membership interests of LLC and Trimaran will be able to instruct LLC, pursuant to LLC's operating agreement, to vote in favor of the appointment of the remaining members of our board of directors.
 For a further description of LLC's limited liability company operating agreement, see "Certain Relationships and Related Party Transactions-LLC Agreement."